Resolving a dispute with a trader

 As well as providing evidence showing what you say is wrong, you must also provide evidence showing why the amount claimed is appropriate.

-Your evidence, and any evidence provided by the business, is the only information used to inform the decision, so please make sure you include everything relevant and that the copies are legible.
+The evidence supplied by the parties involved is the only information used to inform the decision, so please make sure you include everything relevant and that the copies are legible.
 Including lots of irrelevant evidence can make your case less clear.

-Our ADR officials will not make any enquiries beyond what you and the business tell them.
+Our ADR officials will not make any enquiries beyond what the parties tell them.
 They are not able to conduct site visits, will not respond to comments like “these are available on request” and will not ask for evidence from other parties like trade associations.

-Do not submit original documents with your application as we are unable to return evidence to you.
+Do not submit original documents with your evidence as we are unable to return evidence to you.
 At the conclusion of the process your application and all documents will be securely destroyed.

-If you have any questions about the application process please email firstname.lastname@example.org.
+If you have any questions about the application process email email@example.com.

-You and the business will both see the evidence supplied by each other and will be given the opportunity to comment on it and provide further evidence in relation to it.
+Both parties will both see the evidence supplied by the other and will be given the opportunity to comment on it and provide further evidence in relation to it.

-We will notify you and the business when all the evidence has been received.
-We will make our decision and communicate it to both parties within 28 days of receiving all of the evidence.
-If the case is so complex that it will take longer than 28 days, we will notify both you and the business and provide an estimated time frame for our work.
+We will notify both parties when all the evidence has been received and the case has been referred to an adjudicator.
+We will make our decision and communicate it to both parties within 28 days of that adjudicator receiving the evidence.
+If the case is so complex that it will take longer than 28 days, we will notify both parties and provide an estimated time frame for our work.

 We will consider all of the evidence and reach a conclusion based on the principles of fairness, equity, relevant law and trade standards.
 Our decision will be based on the written evidence alone.
-We won't ask you or the trader to give spoken evidence and we won't follow up with witnesses.
+We won't ask either party to give spoken evidence and we won't follow up with witnesses.
 We will make an adjudication solely on the evidence and award financial recompense if appropriate.

-The onus is on you and the business to be clear, transparent and honest.
-Where there is evidence of dishonesty by either the business or by you then this may be taken into account by the adjudicator and the matter may be reported to the police.
+The onus is on both parties to be clear, transparent and honest.
+Where there is evidence of dishonesty by either party then this may be taken into account by the adjudicator and the matter may be reported to the police.

-If we find in your favour we may include costs you have incurred in securing evidence in your award.
-It is important that you set out these costs when you apply.
+If we find in your favour we may include costs you have incurred in securing evidence in any financial award.
+It is important that you set out and justify these costs when you apply.

 The outcome is not binding on you as a consumer.
 The outcome is binding on the business only if there is a legal requirement for them to be bound or if it is a condition of their membership of a trade association or similar body that they agree to be bound.

-Should you or the business not accept our decision and the matter ends up before a court, the court may take into account our findings in reaching their conclusions.
+Should either party not accept our decision and the matter ends up before a court, the court may take into account our findings in reaching their conclusions.

 Your personal information